Wedge-tailed eagle: Birds

 Additionally, wedge-tailed eagles may take Australian brush turkeys (Alectura lathami) and malleefowl (Leipoa ocellata), quail, pigeons and doves, frogmouths and owlet-nightjars, cuckoos, buttonquails, stilts, lapwings, plains-wanderers (Pedionomus torquatus), thick-knees, gulls, petrels, cormorants, herons, ibises and spoonbills, cranes, other birds of prey, kingfishers, honeyeaters, quail-thrushes, whistlers, monarch flycatchers, mudnesters, artamids, true thrushes, grass warblers, starlings and pipits.
 The smallest avian prey attributed to wedge-tailed eagles is the 10 g zebra finch (Taeniopygia guttata).
 Particularly large birds are sometimes taken of a few species.
 When it comes to the emu (Dromaius novaehollandiae), Australia's tallest and second heaviest bird, wedge-tailed eagles normally attack the small young but are capable of attacking adult emus more than 10 times their own weight.
 Two estimates estimated the typical body mass of emus attacked were merely 2.42 and 3.32 kg, respectively, against an average of 34 kg for adult emu.
 As much as 4% of the diet of wedge-tailed eagles can consist of emu chicks.
 Some of Australia's largest flying birds are also included in the wedge-tailed eagle's prey spectrum.
 These include the black swan (Cygnus atratus), estimated to weigh 5 kg when taken, black-necked stork (Ephippiorhynchus asiaticus), which weighs at least 4.1 kg, and brolga (Antigone rubicunda), arguably Australia's largest resident flying species of bird at a mean of 6.23 kg.
 An unusually close feeding association with a very large bird is with the Australian bustard (Ardeotis australis) in northwestern Queensland, where bustards were found to account for 13.4% of the pellet contents and 23% of prey biomass.
-This study calculated the mean weight of bustards taken as 8.97 kg, indicating that the eagles were selectively predating the much larger male bustards.
+That study calculated the mean weight of bustards taken as 8.97 kg, indicating that the eagles were selectively predating the much larger male bustards.